rostyslav/rostyslav.mysql/roles/percona_server/README.md

 Role Variables
 --------------

 A description of the settable variables for this role should go here, including any variables that are in defaults/main.yml, vars/main.yml, and any variables that can/should be set via parameters to the role.
-Any variables that are read from other roles and/or the global scope (ie. hostvars, group vars, etc.) should be mentioned here as well.

-Disable percona telemetry.
+Disable Percona installation telemetry and telemetry agent by setting the `telemetry_disable`.
+Default value is `true`.

+For more information, see
 [Telemetry on Percona Server for MySQL](https://docs.percona.com/percona-server/8.4/telemetry.html)

 Dependencies